porterjamesj/website/content/blog/maze.md

 somewhere in the maze, connecting two rooms that don't at first appear to be connected, and discoverable only by careful examination of the illustrations.
 This was already really cool and made the book feel more magical!
-I'd never suspected that it had something like this in it, and I never would have figured it out if I hadn't had a graph search algorithm convince me it must be true.
+I'd never suspected that it had something like this in it, and I never would have figured it out if a graph search algorithm hadn't convinced me it must be true.

 Next, I wrote a small program that helped me find the hidden door. **Spoiler warning: stop reading here if you'd like to try to